mcdougallab/matlabneuroninterface/README.md

     ptr.value  % the value pointed to; it may be read and set

 ## IClamp
 An IClamp `ic` is a current clamp.
+Construct an IClamp by passing in a segment as in:

+    ic = n.IClamp(soma.seg(0.5))

-It has three properties, all of which can be read and written:
+Every IClamp has three properties, all of which can be read and written:

     ic.amp     % amplitude (nA)
     ic.delay   % start time (ms)
     ic.dur     % duration (ms)

 ## Vector
 A Vector `vec` is used to record a time series or other data.
+Construct a Vector via e.g.

+    vec = n.Vector()

 The interface currently supports the following methods:

     vec.record(ptr)       % record the value pointed to by ptr as the simulation advances vec.to_matlab()       % return a copy of the vector as a MATLAB array